-At The Lice Boutique™ we help determine if you or your children have head lice.
+At The Lice Boutique™ we check for lice to help determine if you or your children have head lice.
 Many of our phone calls are from people who have been made aware of a head lice case or outbreak in their close community or classroom and they want to know for sure if they are lice free!

 We encourage folks to call The Lice Boutique™ for a professional head check as soon as they are made aware of a possible exposure to head lice.
 Listed below are a few things to know about how to check for lice:

 Knowing if you have head lice is best determined by finding a live adult louse or its offspring, known as a nymph, on the scalp or hair of a person.
 Because nymphs and adult head lice are very small, move quickly and avoid light, they can be extremely difficult to find.
-There are five “hot spots” that should be checked on the head first, as these are the favorite locations for lice:
+There are five “hot spots” that should be checked on the head first, as these are the favorite locations that we check for lice:

 • The bangs area at the front of the head

 • The crown of the head